xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 ```

 Here, we have code that sets up and LU factors the initial matrix.
-Then, the LU factored matrix is used on each solution iteration
+Then, the LU factored matrix is used on each solution timestep
 to solve for the new temperatures.

 ### Run 4 (original dt=0.004)